 The institution functions through a well-structured administrative set-up guided and supported by statutory bodies and non-statutory bodies.
 Active participation of teaching staff, non-teaching staff, and students lead to overall development of the institution.

-Administrative setup: -

-Tier 1: Under the direct administrative control of the Commissioner, Department of Higher Education, M.P.
+Administrative setup: - Tier 1: Under the direct administrative control of the Commissioner, Department of Higher Education, M.P.
 Tier 2: At the apex in the institution-level administrative setup, the role of the Principal is as an academic and administrative leader.
 Tier 3: The Autonomous Status granted by UGC, leads to independent decision making in case of Academics, Administration and Examination.

-- Governing Body, Academic Council, BoS, and Finance Committee takes care of Academic and Administrative autonomy. - Controller of Examination heads the Examination Department. - Public Participation Committee or Janbhagidari Samiti. - The general administration is taken care by Registrar and office staff.

-• The Quality initiatives and sustenance measures are monitored by IQAC.
+Governing Body, Academic Council, BoS, and Finance Committee takes care of Academic and Administrative autonomy.
+Controller of Examination heads the Examination Department.
+Public Participation Committee or Janbhagidari Samiti.
+The general administration is taken care by Registrar andoffice staff.
+The Quality initiatives and sustenance measures are monitored by IQAC.
 This level is comprised of several committees and cells.

-Policies, Appointment, Service Rules & Procedures:

-Well-defined Quality Policies are framed

-Permanent faculty are appointed by the DHE, Govt. of M.P. as per UGC norms.
-Guest Faculty/ Visiting Faculty for Self-financed courses under various programmes are invited by Secretary, Janabhagidari Samiti of the college.
+Policies, Appointment, Service Rules & Procedures: Well-defined Quality Policies are framed Permanent faculty are appointed by the DHE, Govt. of M.P. as per UGC norms.
+Guest areas of operation: Administration Finance and Accounts Student Admission and Support Examination

+Faculty/ Visiting Faculty for Self-financed courses under various programmes are invited by Secretary, Janabhagidari Samiti of the college.
 It is mandatory for all the employees of the institution to follow the Government Service Rules of M.P.
 (1965).

-File Description Documents Paste link to Organogram on the institution webpage https://collegeholkar.org/pdfs/forcriteri a/6.2.2%20(1).pdf Upload any additional information View File Paste link for additional Information https://collegeholkar.org/pdfs/forcriteri a/6.2.2(4).pdf 6.2.3 - Implementation of e-go areas of operation: Administra and Accounts Student Admiss Support Examination ation Finance File Description Documents ERP (Enterprise Resource Planning) Documen View File Screen shots of user interfaces View File Details of implementation of e- governance in areas of operation View File Any additional information View File
+File Description Documents Paste link to Organogram on the institution webpage Nil Upload any additional information No File Uploaded Paste link for additional Information Nil 6.2.3 - Implementation of e-governance in A. All of the above

+File Description Documents ERP (Enterprise Resource Planning) Documen No File Uploaded Screen shots of user interfaces No File Uploaded Details of implementation of e- governance in areas of operation View File Any additional information No File Uploaded

-6.3 - Faculty Empowerment Strategies 6.3.1 - The institution has effective welfare measures for teaching and non-teaching staff and avenues for their career development/ progression The institute has many welfare schemes effectively running in accordance with norms of MP government and some of the welfare measures have been implemented by the management of the institution. • Casual leave, medical leave, study leave, full paid maternity leave, paternity leave on request, Child Care leave, etc. Encashment of earned leave.
-Pension, Gratuity and all other Government welfare • schemes.
+6.3 - Faculty Empowerment Strategies

+6.3.1 - The institution has effective welfare measures for teaching and non-teaching staff and avenues for their career development/ progression

+The institute has many welfare schemes effectively running in accordance with norms of MP government and some of the welfare measures have been implemented by the management of the institution.
+Casual leave, medical leave, study leave, full paid maternity leave, paternity leave on request, Child Care leave, etc. Encashment of earned leave.
+Pension, Gratuity and all other Government welfare schemes.
 Mandatory Group Insurance Schemes (GIS).
-TWF for all teachers 3% seats reservation in admissions of ward of higher education Financial assistance for emergency medical expenses. • Loans or advances as per Govt. norms.
+TWF for all teachers 3% seats reservation in admissions of ward of higher education Financial assistance for emergency medical expenses.
+Loans or advances as per Govt. norms.
 Appointment on compassionate grounds.
 Faculty & Staff Development Programs are arranged.
 Duty leave, Travel allowances facility to staff members: as per Government rules.
 Special leave is granted to teachers.
 Financial Assistance for research based work.
 Minor Research Projects Lab Facility.
 Internet support and assistance.
-Extended Hours and e-library, INFLIBNET-NLIST. • Dispensary facility. • Separate Parking Facility for staff is available.
+Extended Hours and e-library, INFLIBNET-NLIST.
+Dispensary facility.
+Separate Parking Facility for staff is available.
 There is a Grievance Redressal cell and Internal Complaints Committee for Prevention of Sexual Harassment of Women at Work Place.
 Uniforms for class four employees.
-Residential facility: Bank and ATM facilities. • Open gym and sports facility
+Residential facility: Bank and ATM facilities.
+Open gym and sports facility

 File Description Documents

-Upload any additional information View File
+Upload any additional information No File Uploaded

 Paste link for additional information Nil